sst/sst/www/docs/learn/deploy-from-git.md

 ---
-id: deploy-with-seed
+id: deploy-from-git
-title: Deploy with Seed [F]
+title: Git Push to Deploy [F]
 description: "Deploying an SST app with Seed"
 ---